 Seller: Forgotten Books, London, United Kingdom

 Paperback.
 Condition: New.
 Print on Demand.
 This book explores the complex relationship between disease and society.
 The author traces the history of diseases from the earliest recorded outbreaks to the present day, arguing that they have played a major role in shaping human societies and cultures.
 The book also examines the social and economic factors that contribute to the spread of disease, and the ways in which societies can work together to prevent and control it.
 This book is an essential read for anyone interested in the history of medicine, public health, or the social impact of disease.
 Its insights on the relationship between disease and society are invaluable for understanding the challenges and opportunities that face us in the present day.
-Forgotten Books publishes hundreds of thousands of rare and classic books.
-This book is a reproduction of an important historical work.
-Forgotten Books uses state-of-the-art technology to digitally reconstruct the work, preserving the original format whilst repairing imperfections present in the aged copy.
-In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in our edition.
-We do, however, repair the vast majority of imperfections successfully; any imperfections that remain are intentionally left to preserve the state of such historical works.
-The digital edition of all books may be viewed on our website before purchase. print-on-demand item.
+This book is a reproduction of an important historical work, digitally reconstructed using state-of-the-art technology to preserve the original format.
+In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in the book. print-on-demand item.
 Seller Inventory # 9781333105174_0

 Quantity: Over 20 available